personium/legacy-docs/en/software-developer/README.md

 It is a document for people who want to develop Personium's OSS function or who want to commit to OSS

+## Building development environment
+For those wishing to develop an environment for development please see [Procedure for developing environment for development](./build_development_environment.md).

 ### Personium server development guide

 ### Contributor guide